 Private school positions in Taiwan also offer a number of benefits, including reimbursed airfare, medical insurance, and assistance finding accommodations.
 In some cases, teachers will receive an accommodation allowance.
 Private school jobs in Taiwan also offer overtime to teachers, increasing the potential for savings.

 First-time teachers are welcome to apply for private school jobs in Taiwan.
 Candidates are not required to have a TEFL/TESL certificate or prior teaching experience.

-Teachers in Taiwan public schools can expect to make a salary in the range of NT 60,000-70,000 (approximately $2,000-2,400 USD) per month.
-Public school jobs in Taiwan typically offer a performance bonus upon contract completion; contracts can range from 6-12 months in length.
+When teaching English in Taiwan public schools, you can expect to make a salary in the range of NT 60,000-70,000 (approximately $2,000-2,400 USD) per month.
+Public school jobs in Taiwan typically offer a performance bonus upon contract completion; contracts can range from 6 to 12 months in length.

 In addition to their salary, teachers in Taiwan might also receive a housing allowance, assistance finding accommodations, and return airfare.
-Teaching jobs in Taiwan include national health insurance and at least 10 days of vacation time.
+English teaching jobs in Taiwan include national health insurance and at least 10 days of vacation time.

 To qualify for positions in Taiwan public schools, candidates must be licensed or certified to teach in their home state/province.
 As well, teaching jobs in Taiwan often require at least 1-2 years of previous teaching experience at the relevant level.